21st January 2021

 - sitting less – if you notice you’ve been sitting down for an hour, just getting up or changing position can help.

-If you can leave your house, you can now exercise outdoors for as often as you wish, with members of your household or up to 5 other people from a different household.
-This could be going for a run, jog, walk, bike ride or using outdoor sports facilities like tennis or basketball courts.
-But make sure you still stay 2 metres from everybody outside your household.
+If you can leave your house, you can exercise outdoors, with members of your household or support bubble, or 1 person from a different household.
+This could be going for a run, jog, walk or bike ride.
+But make sure you remain in your local area and stay 2 metres from everybody outside your household.

 There are lots of fun activities available online to follow at home, for all ages and abilities.
 Why not try some of the below: